c-ehrlich/everywordbot/README.md

 * Python 2.7+, 3.4+
 * [Tweepy](http://www.tweepy.org/)
 * a plain text file, with each of your desired tweets on one line
+* optional: a plain text file with the string you want to prepend, and/or a plain text file with the string you want to append to each tweet

 Instructions
 ------------